Lilias Skene

-Lilias Skene or Lillias Skein (8 November 1628 – 21 June 1697) was a Scottish Quaker preacher, prophet and poet.
+Lilias Skene or Lilias Skein (1626 – 21 June 1697) was a Scottish Quaker preacher, prophet and poet.

 Early life

-She was born in 1628 as Lilias Gillespie, one of eight children born to Lilias née Simson (d.
-1627), the daughter of Patrick Simson, the minister of Stirling, and John Gillespie (d.
-1627 or c.1647), the minister of Kirkcaldy.
+She was born in 1626 as Lilias Gillespie, one of eight children born to Lilias née Simson, the daughter of Patrick Simson, the minister of Stirling, and John Gillespie (d.
+1627), the minister of Kirkcaldy.
 Her father's date of death is uncertain, being either around the time of Skene's birth or just after her marriage in 1646.
 Her brothers included the Church of Scotland ministers Patrick Gillespie, Principal of the University of Glasgow, and George Gillespie, a member of the Westminster Assembly.